tensorflow/tfjs-models/posenet/README.md

 * **image** - ImageData|HTMLImageElement|HTMLCanvasElement|HTMLVideoElement
    The input image to feed through the network.
 * **inferenceConfig** - an object containing:
-  * **decodingMethod** - 'multi-person'.
-Set this to 'multi-person' for multi-person pose estimation.
   * **flipHorizontal** - Defaults to false.
 If the poses should be flipped/mirrored  horizontally.
 This should be set to true for videos where the video is by default flipped horizontally (i.e. a webcam), and you want the poses to be returned in the proper orientation.
   * **maxDetections** - the maximum number of poses to detect.
 Defaults to 5.
   * **scoreThreshold** - Only return instance detections that have root part score greater or equal to this value.
 Defaults to 0.5.